prysmaticlabs/documentation/website/versioned_docs/version-2.0.0/how-prysm-works/prysm-public-api.md

 Our API documentation website [https://api.prylabs.network](https://api.prylabs.network) is currently down due to maintenance.
 In the meantime, you can browse our API schema here: [github.com/prysmaticlabs/ethereumapis](https://github.com/prysmaticlabs/ethereumapis/tree/master/eth/v1alpha1).
 Our current API version used in Prysm is `v1alpha1`.
 :::

-One of the required components of nodes in the Ethereum 2.0 network is to expose an API server for outside interaction.
-This API is critical for running validators on eth2, as validator clients can connect to nodes and query their API to figure out their assigned duties, to submit block proposals, and more.
-Prysm's eth2 API schema is maintained in its unique repository: [github.com/prysmaticlabs/ethereumapis](https://github.com/prysmaticlabs/ethereumapis) and is implemented by Prysm beacon nodes [here](https://github.com/prysmaticlabs/prysm/blob/master/beacon-chain/rpc/service.go).
+One of the required components of nodes in the Ethereum beacon chain network is to expose an API server for outside interaction.
+This API is critical for running validators on Ethereum, as validator clients can connect to nodes and query their API to figure out their assigned duties, to submit block proposals, and more.
+Prysm's Ethereum consensus API schema is maintained in its unique repository: [github.com/prysmaticlabs/ethereumapis](https://github.com/prysmaticlabs/ethereumapis) and is implemented by Prysm beacon nodes [here](https://github.com/prysmaticlabs/prysm/blob/master/beacon-chain/rpc/service.go).
 Note, this API is **only used by Prysm**.

 ![gRPC](/img/grpc-logo2.png)

-Prysm implements its API by using the popular [gRPC](https://grpc.io) project created by Google, providing highly advanced functionality for eth2.
+Prysm implements its API by using the popular [gRPC](https://grpc.io) project created by Google, providing highly advanced functionality for Ethereum consensus.
 Interacting with the API requires the use of protocol buffers, also known as protobuf.
 These [protocol buffer](https://developers.google.com/protocol-buffers/).
 For information on the functionality of gRPC and protocol buffers more generally, see the [gRPC guide](https://grpc.io/docs/guides/).

 ## Calling the API on your local beacon node